 If you’re exploring adoption, the entire process can seem incredibly overwhelming.
 There is so much to take in, so much to learn, and so much to understand before you can move forward with the placing process.
 One of the many crucial steps to exploring adoption is to be informed about the laws that will affect you, your child, and the placement process.
-Not only should you be informed about the applicable and relevant laws and regulations, you need to completely understand them.
+Not only should you be informed about the applicable and relevant law adoption law and regulations, but you also need to completely understand them.
 Only then can you go through the placement process with less stress and more confidence.

 Birth Expenses: Many parents forget about the possible birth expenses they may incur before the adoption is finalized.
 Just as preparing for the adoption expense is important, so is understanding and preparing for the birth expense.
 Some birth parents are supported by the pending adoptive family or sometimes the adoption agency.
 For these parents, there are little to no birth expenses that directly affect them.
 But for many other birth parents, this is not the case.
 They must front the birth expense bill by themselves.

 Living Expenses: As mentioned above, some birth parents are supported by either the potential adoptive parents or through the adoption agency they are using.
 This can apply to living expenses as well—housing, food, and clothing to name a few.
 And just as was mentioned in the previous two sections, preparing for possible living expenses can really save you a burden of stress during this sometimes painful process.

 Termination of Parental Rights: The termination of your parental rights is an integral and essential part of the adoption process.
 Without the termination of parental rights, adoption would never take place nor would it work.
 As integral as it is, it is also imperative that you understand your parental rights and the process of termination.
 You need to know how the termination of your parental rights will affect your life, specifically.
 The termination of your parental rights is not something to be decided on a whim.
 It requires study, examination, and analysis.
 It is not a decision to make lightly.